OliverCardiff/RNA_assembly_context_graphs/README.md

 2. A fasta file containing a genome assembly (of dubious quality most likely)
 3. The short-read library used to assemble the genome

-## Running the data processing pipeline
+## Running the data preparation steps

 ### 1. Align the short-read library to the genome